When and How Much to Imagine: Adaptive Test-Time Scaling with World Models for Visual Spatial Reasoning: Adaptive Visual Imagination Control

-To improve the robustness of the gating decisions, we do not rely on a single policy prediction.
-Instead, we perform \emph{policy-level test-time scaling} by sampling the policy model $M$ times under identical inputs but independent decoding.
-The final gating decision is determined by majority voting across these samples, which provides a simple yet effective form of self-consistency and reflects uncertainty in the necessity of additional visual evidence.
+To improve robustness, we sample the policy $M$ times under independent decoding and aggregate $d$ by majority voting, providing a simple form of self-consistency that reflects uncertainty in the necessity of imagination.